pedrotgn/pyactor/README.md

 code:

     actor1.tell_me('Hello')
-    print actor1.ask_me().get()
+    print actor1.ask_me()

-More detailed examples can be found in the 'pyactor/examples' directory of the project.
-They are also explained in the documentation, hosted at readthedocs.org which you can find above.
+More detailed examples with much more functionalities can be found in the 'pyactor/examples' directory of the project.
+They are also explained in the documentation as a tutorial, hosted at readthedocs.org which you can find above.